owntone/owntone-server/README_ALSA.md

     mixer_device = "hw:E30"
 }
 ```
-NB: it is troublesome to use `hw` or `plughw` ALSA addressing when running `forked-daapd` on a machine with `pulseaudio` and if you wish to use refer to ALSA devices directly that you stop `pulseaudio`.
+NB: it is troublesome to use `hw` or `plughw` ALSA addressing when running `owntone-server` on a machine with `pulseaudio` and if you wish to use refer to ALSA devices directly that you stop `pulseaudio`.

 ## Manually Determining the sound cards you have / ALSA can see
 The example below is how I determined the correct sound card and mixer values for a Raspberry Pi that has an additional DAC card (hat) mounted.
 Of course using the log output from the server would have given the same results.